afelsen/monopoly-probability/README.md

    * Red "J" on "In Jail": Indicates whether a player is currently in jail (rather than "just visiting")
    * Center: Displays other gameplay information - player money, dice roll, middle pot, chance/community card values

-2. Upon completion of 10000 games, game statistics are displayed:
+2. Upon completion of many games:
    * Upper numbers: Represents the percent of winners who owned the property
-   * Lower numbers: The percent of time each property is landed on
+   * Lower numbers: Represents one of many statistics
+      1. Percent of the time the property was landed on
-      * With slight alterations to the code, this can be changed to all squares, not just properties
-      * This can also be replaced with the number of times a property is "lost" on by commenting and uncommenting portions of the code
+      2. Times the property was lost on
+      3. Percent of the time a player in 2nd place owned the property

 ## Rules that the players follow (in order):
 Before roll